sensu/sensu-docs/content/sensu-core/1.4/reference/silencing.md

 data store][10].
 When the Sensu server processes subsequent check results, it consults this registry to determine whether or not a matching silencing entry exists.
-If one or more matching entries exist in the registry, the event context for the check result is updated to indicate that the event is silenced and the ID of the entries which the check result matched.
+If one or more matching entries exist in the registry, the event context for the check result is updated to indicate that the event is silenced and include the ID of the entries which the check result matched.

 When creating a silencing entry, a combination of check and subscription can be specified, but only one or the other is strictly required.

-For example, when a silencing entry is created specifying only a check, it's ID will contain an asterisk (or wildcard) in the `$SUBSCRIPTION` position.
+For example, when a silencing entry is created specifying only a check, its ID will contain an asterisk (or wildcard) in the `$SUBSCRIPTION` position.
 This indicates that any event with a matching check name will be marked as silenced, regardless of the originating client's subscriptions.